PacoMax/Microbiota_V4/README.md

    ### clean_and_merge.sh

 This script cleand and prepares squences to be processed by V4 single end, V34 single end, V35 single end and V2 single end dada2 pipeline.
-V2 only works with single-end while V35 with paired-end.
+V2 only works with single-end while V3 and V35 only with paired-end.
+It is necesary previously remove adapters

 To run this program it's necesary to install these programs: